maurolibanio/oslo-events-calendar/README.md

 This project is a personal, non-commercial initiative created and maintained independently by its author.

+It is not affiliated with, endorsed by, sponsored by, or maintained by Visit Oslo.

+All event information remains the property of its respective owners and is sourced from publicly available data provided by Visit Oslo.

 The purpose of this project is to make publicly available event information easier to consume through standard calendar applications by providing an automatically generated iCalendar (ICS) feed.

 This project: